m0ngr31/EPlusTV/README.md

 #### NESN
 Use if you would like to login with NESN.
 Will get NESN and NESN+ programming

+4K events (home Red Sox and Bruins games will be scheduled normally)
 | Environment Variable | Description | Default |
 |---|---|---|
 | NESN*** | Set if you would like to use NESN | False |